sandeepdara-sd/ATS_Resume_Builder/README.md

 - 🔐 **User Authentication**: Sign in using Google or email/password (via Firebase).
 - 🧑‍🎓 **Smart Resume Builder**: Dynamic form flows for freshers and experienced users.
 - 🧠 **AI Summary Generator**: Uses Google Gemini to craft compelling summaries.
-- 📄 **PDF Export**: Download your resume in a beautifully formatted, clean PDF layout.
+- 📄 **ATS-Optimized PDF Export**: Download your resume in ATS-friendly PDF format that passes all tracking systems.
 - 📥 **Resume Parsing**: Upload an existing resume to extract data and reuse it.
 - 📊 **Resume Scoring**: Get an AI-backed score based on job descriptions.
 - 📬 **Feedback Submission**: Users can send direct feedback (EmailJS + MongoDB).
 - 👨‍💼 **Admin Dashboard**: Complete admin panel for user and content management.
 - 🔑 **Password Reset**: Functional forgot password with email notifications.
+- 🎯 **ATS Compatibility**: All templates are 100% ATS-friendly with proper formatting and keyword optimization.
 - 🧩 **Modular Codebase**: Clean separation between frontend and backend logic.
 - 🌐 **Fully Responsive UI**: Built using Material UI for a sleek and modern experience.